Lightstreamer/Lightstreamer-kafka-connector/README.md

    }
    ```

-In the [examples/custom-kafka-connector-adapter](examples/custom-kafka-connector-adapter/) folder, you can find a sample Gradle project you may use as a starting point to deploy your custom extension.
+In the [examples/custom-kafka-connector-adapter](examples/custom-kafka-connector-adapter/) folder, you can find a sample Gradle project you may use as a starting point to build and deploy your custom extension.